-This novel bed and breakfast is the epitome of high-end living, not least in terms of its setting on the top two floors of a condominium, overlooking the city’s peaceful rooftops.
-Offsetting the elaborate architecture of the nearby Hungarian Parliament Building, owner and designer Bálint Merán kept the interiors of this B&B Bauhaus minimal.
-The six themed rooms – with names like ‘The Flower Box’ and ‘The Sunrise Room’ – are characterised by clean lines and vibrant colours, with beds looking out to the individual terraces.
-Bálint has created a welcoming, inclusive atmosphere.
-His mother Madeleine is ready to help with any issues with self check-in, while breakfast gives guests the opportunity to try Hungarian lecsó – a thick Hungarian vegetable stew – and mákos guba poppyseed cake.
-Snacks are on offer as guests unwind after exploring nearby havens like Margaret Island, where a musical fountain presents an hourly light and music show on summer evenings.
+This novel bed and breakfast is the epitome of high-end living, not least in terms of its setting on the top two floors of a condominium, overlooking the peaceful city rooftops.
+Owner and designer Bálint Merán kept the interiors of this B&B Bauhaus minimal, offsetting the elaborate architecture of the nearby Hungarian Parliament Building.
+His mother Madeleine is ready to help with any issues with self check-in, while breakfast gives you the opportunity to try Hungarian lecsó – a thick Hungarian vegetable stew – and mákos guba (poppy-seed cake).
+Snacks are on offer to help you unwind after exploring nearby havens such as Margaret Island, where a musical fountain presents an hourly light and music show on summer evenings.

 A Hungarian-trained chef and former executive of a five-star hotel, Albert Marton transformed the top floors of a 19th-century building to create this enticing six-room bed and breakfast.
-The showpiece is a 600-square-foot (56-square-metre) private terrace, and the Kapital Inn is also ideal for business travellers thanks to the fully outfitted guest office.
+The showpiece is a 56-sqm (600-sqft) private terrace.
 A 10-minute walk or ride on the M1 metro takes you to Heroes’ Square, the impressive entrance to City Park, where you will find the Széchenyi Thermal Baths, Budapest Zoo, the Museum of Transport and Vajdahunyad Castle – a replica of a Transylvanian castle.

-Set on a quiet, pedestrianised street close to the Central Market Hall, this Art Nouveau building is imbued with a sense of endurance – it was bombed in the Second World War and then lovingly restored.
-Its nine rooms are set across three floors, with one room enhanced by a small section of the former medieval city wall.
+Set on a quiet, pedestrianised street close to the Central Market Hall, this art nouveau building is imbued with a sense of endurance – it was bombed in World War II and then lovingly restored.
+The 10 rooms are set across three floors, with one room enhanced by a small section of the former Medieval city wall.
 A large breakfast area on the ground floor is adorned with antique furniture, including a vintage cigarette dispensing machine.
 Metres away is the Sándor Petőfi Museum, a literature museum named in honour of Hungary’s most famous poet.

 This once spartan 300-year-old abbey, built by the Capuchin Order, has become a sanctuary for relaxation.
-The Monastery Boutique Hotel is notable for its distinctive archways, courtyard garden and excellent location close to the Fisherman’s Bastion and Castle district.
+The Monastery Boutique Hotel is notable for its distinctive archways, courtyard garden and excellent location close to the Fisherman’s Bastion and Castle District.
 Rooms are spacious and elegant, with white walls offset by splashes of colour in the bedding and furniture, while breakfast promises a generous selection of fruit, yoghurt, breads, omelettes and bacon.
-Top tip: be sure to make the two-minute walk to the Hungarian Heritage House to catch one of the frequent performances by the State Folk Ensemble.
+Top tip: take the two-minute walk to the Hungarian Heritage House to catch one of the frequent performances by the State Folk Ensemble.

 The initial reason for visitors investigating this hotel in Budapest’s Kőbánya-Kispest 19th district is often its proximity to the airport – it’s only a 12-minute drive away.
 But word has spread, and Hotel Sunshine now attracts even those visitors not arriving by plane, who are drawn by the excellent amenities and personal touches the hotel offers: the welcome drink of champagne, free snacks and drinks in the rooms, jacuzzi and sauna, and a breakfast buffet of sumptuous home-cooked food.
-Massages can also be booked, while the Kispest swimming pool is close by.
-This small hotel’s eco-credentials are excellent, with all rooms using environmentally friendly heating and cooling systems.
-Though set outside of the city centre, Hotel Sunshine is just a 30-minute bus and metro ride away from the heart of Budapest.
+Massages can also be booked, while the Kispest Swimming Pool is close by.
+This small hotel’s eco-credentials are also excellent, with all rooms using environmentally friendly heating and cooling systems.
+Though set outside of the city centre, it’s just a 30-minute bus and metro ride away from the heart of Budapest.